Top Tax Reasons to Start a 401(k)

 Note employees in non-solo 401(k) plans have the same high limits, it just can be more difficult to reach the maximum depending on how much your business is willing to contribute to all employees, the employee’s contributions and their income.

-Up to $1,500 in Tax Credits from Uncle Sam
+Up to $16,500 in Tax Credits to Offset Your Plan Costs

-If you start your first 401(k) plan and have less than 100 employees, you can qualify for a $500 tax credit to a maximum of $5,000 for each of the first three years of your plan.
+If you are starting your business’ first 401(k) plan and have less than 100 employees, you can qualify for a minimum of $500 tax credit to a maximum of $5,000 for each of the first three years of your plan.
 This credit can be applied to 50% of your qualified business 401(k) costs such as plan setup and administration.
 In addition, if you choose the automatic enrollment feature, you qualify for another $500 per year for the first three years.
 That’s up to $16,500 in tax credits over the first three years to offset setup and administration charges for the maintenance of your plan.
 These credits can cover more than half the business costs of your ShareBuilder 401k in most every scenario.

 Here’s How It Works: